Written by Carcassbomb

 My favourite track is Guided By The Moon.

-I wasn’t a fan of Laugh Tracks but A Different Shade Of Blue captured my attention immediately, I can hear a lot of influence from Code Orange who I’ve been following since they were Kids.
+I wasn’t a fan of Laugh Tracks but A Different Shade Of Blue captured my attention immediately, I can hear a lot of similarity with Code Orange who I’ve been following since they were Kids.
 They aren’t afraid to let the vocals fly solo and there’s plenty of controlled silence and sudden rhythms.
 It’s too sludge to be called metalcore and too metal to be called traditional hardcore.
-It achieves its own Heavy as fuck presence and that is the essence of metallic hardcore.
+It achieves its own heavy as fuck presence and that is the essence of metallic hardcore.
 There’s a sense of finesse to the overall structure and execution of the music.

 A Different Shade Of Blue was a release I was expecting to be front-loaded but instead it gripped me consistently from beginning to end.
 When it does end you almost feel mad at it for not automatically repeating.
 There is an entire experience here but it’s so easy to listen to and digest that it takes no energy to enjoy.
 I haven’t been excited for this style in a while as it’s inevitably become derivative, this is easily the highlight of the year along with LP2 by Secret Band.
 Which as we all know was the slappening.